Things to do in Longyearbyen

 Longyearbyen: Historic Coal Mine Tour at Gruve 3

+REMEMBER TO CHOSE A PICK-UP LOCATION!
 Start with pickup at the hotels and guesthouses in town before a short drive to the outside facility of Mine Number 3.
 On the way there, you will pass the world-renowned Global Seed Vault where over 1 million seeds from around the world are stored.
 The first seed bank on Svalbard was opened in Mine no. 3 in 1984.
-This is where the ideas to build the Global Seed Vault on Svalbard started — by storing seeds in the permafrost with no need for electricity.
+This is where the idea to build the Global Seed Vault on Svalbard started — by storing seeds in the permafrost with no need for electricity.
 Enter the facility and explore maps over Longyearbyen and Svalbard.
 Enjoy a historic coal mine and listen to the stories and anecdotes of what was the last mine in town where thin-seam production was applied.
 Expect in-depth information about the town’s history and why some men decided to settle here some 100 years ago.
 A model of the mine is used to illustrate how the coal was extracted using thin-seam techniques.
-Walk through the workshops and see machines and equipment that was left behind when the mine was shut down in 1996.
-Put on a miner’s overall and crawl through a replica of a mining shaft and get a feeling of how a miner spent his days.
-Towards the end of the tour, discover the mine itself by walking 300 meters in and entering two different side tunnels.
+Walk through the workshops and see machinery and equipment that was left behind when the mine was shut down in 1996.
+Put on a miner’s overall and crawl through a replica of a production tunnel and get a feeling of how a miner spent his days.
+Towards the end of the tour, discover the mine itself by walking almost 800 meters in and entering three different side tunnels.
+REMEMBER TO CHOSE A PICK-UP LOCATION!

 From Longyearbyen: Pyramiden Private Photo Tour w/ Transfer

-Get picked up at your hotel or vessel of choice.
-Travel from Longyearbyen by ship.
-Upon arrival in Pyramiden, be greeted by your own private photo-exploring guide who will then take you on the guided tour.
+Get picked up at your hotel by bus and your private Photo Exploring guide and begin your journey from Longyearbyen by ship.
+Upon arrival in Pyramiden, your guide will lead you through the area, highlighting the best photo opportunities and scenic locations.
+For your comfort you'll be transported home by ferry to Longyearbyen and then transfer to your hotel.
+Please note: Light lunch and soft drinks are included in your tour.
+Due to local wildlife regulations at Svalbard, the tour will be conducted in a group with other travellers.
+Early in the ice season this tour has focus on the nature experiences alongside the ever-changing ice edge in Billefjorden and the inner parts of Isfjorden, without docking in Pyramiden.
 Pyramiden was founded by Sweden in 1910 and sold to the Soviet Union in 1927.
 It lies at the foot of the Billefjorden on the island of Spitsbergen and is named after the pyramid-shaped mountain with the same name adjacent to the town.
 In 1998, the settlement lost its last remaining inhabitant, thus rendering it a ghost town.
 This is a marvelous place to capture Soviet architecture and a Northern settlement fixed in time!

 Longyearbyen: Private Guided Walking Tour